-- For IVAs to be accepted, creditors who hold more than 75 per cent of your debts (who vote), must agree to it.
+- For IVAs to be accepted, creditors who hold more than 75 percent of your debt (who vote), must agree to it.
 The IVA will then apply to all creditors, even those who objected to it.

 The Features of an IVA

-- An Individual Voluntary Arrangement (IVA) is a formal and legally binding agreement between the debtor and his creditors, for the debtor to make reduced payments in order to pay off a percentage of what he owes them.
+- An Individual Voluntary Arrangement (IVA) is a formal and legally binding agreement between the debtor and his creditors.
+It is for the debtor to make reduced payments in order to pay off a percentage of what he owes them.

 - It is an alternative to bankruptcy.